The Party of No Content

 Arguably, the party is simply meeting its voters where they are.
 Over the past four decades, the GOP electorate has become older, whiter, more rural, more Christian, and more male than the electorate as a whole, remaining richer than it too.
 The party has pivoted and pushed right according to the preferences of the homogenous people in that shrinking tent.

 The plutocrats and the business owners who make up the Republican donor class want tax cuts and a rollback of regulatory rules, and that is what they got under Trump.
 “The groups lobbying the Republican Party, like the NRA, basically want to preserve the status quo,” said Karol.
-“The business people care about taxes and deregulation—that stuff is quiet, under the radar, through the NLRB and OSHA and others.
+“The businesspeople care about taxes and deregulation—that stuff is quiet, under the radar, through the NLRB and OSHA and others.
 After the tax cuts, they don’t need legislation.”

 For the many Republicans who don’t benefit much from tax cuts, and never received the promised populist policies, identity politics and racial resentment are strong enough forces to tie them to the party.
 A study by the political scientists Alan Abramowitz and Jennifer McCoy, for instance, showed that Trump’s dog-whistling worked.
 In 2000, George W. Bush won two in three working-class white voters who evince considerable racial resentment, measured by asking them whether or not they agree with statements such as “If Blacks would only try harder, they could be just as well off as whites.”
 Trump got nine in 10 of them.